-Within the next few weeks, California Governor Gavin Newsom will decide whether to sign a game-changing pay transparency law.
+On Sept.
+27, California Governor Gavin Newsom signed a game-changing pay transparency bill into law.

-The law would require pay ranges in job ads for employers with 15 employees or more who are based or hiring in California.
-In addition, the law will be the first to require employers with 100 employees or more to report pay scales by gender, race and ethnicity, which California would then make public.
+The law will require pay ranges in job ads for employers with 15 employees or more who are based or hiring in California.
+In addition, the law is the first to require employers with 100 employees or more to report pay scales by gender, race and ethnicity, which California will make public.

 The recent legislation is another push in a string of pay transparency efforts.
-If signed, California will join places such as NYC, Colorado and Washington that require salary ranges in job applications.
+California has joined places such as NYC, Colorado and Washington in requiring salary ranges in job applications.

 How it will affect the future of hiring

-Whether the law passes in California or not, the trend of pay transparency is not going away as the number of places that require pay transparency rises.
+As the number of places that require pay transparency rises, it’s clear that the trend of pay transparency is not going away.
 “Just because the state you’re operating in doesn’t yet require disclosing salary or pay equity information, don’t wait until it does.
 It’s likely to happen sooner rather than later,” says Tanya Jansen, Co-Founder of continuous performance management platform beqom.

 Adding pay transparency to your job ads isn’t just for compliance purposes – it’s a great hiring tool.
 With the Great Resignation, inflation and everything else throwing a wrench in a “normal” workforce, employees are looking toward